 - (a) A site plan may be prepared in one or more sheets to show clearly the information required by this article, to facilitate review and approval of the plan.
-If prepared in more than one sheet, match lines shall clearly indicate where the several sheets join. - (b) The sheet to be used shall be a maximum of 24 inches by 36 inches in size. - (c) A total of five complete sets of blue or black line copies of a final site plan, prepared in accordance with the requirements of this article, shall be submitted for approval under this section. - (d) Prior to approval of final site plans, each proposed building shall be annotated with premises addresses assigned by the county mapping office. - (e) Written approval letters from all necessary outside governing agencies, i.e., state department of transportation, Prince William Service Authority, state department of health, etc., shall be included.
+If prepared in more than one sheet, match lines shall clearly indicate where the several sheets join. - (b) The sheet to be used shall be a maximum of 24 inches by 36 inches in size. - (c) A total of five complete sets of blue or black line copies of a final site plan, prepared in accordance with the requirements of this article, shall be submitted for approval under this section. - (d) Prior to approval of final site plans, each proposed building shall be annotated with premises addresses assigned by the Prince William County Geographic Information Systems Division of the Department of Information Technologycounty mapping office. - (e) Written approval letters from all necessary outside governing agencies, i.e.,including but not limited to state department of transportation, Prince William Service Authority, state department of health, etc., shall be included.
+Written approval letters from VDEQ for VSMP on projects greater than 1 ac shall also be included.